NobodyNada/ros/README.md

 ## Building

 `cargo build` will compile and link all source files, but it will not automatically generate a binary image.
 Use the provided `mkimage.sh` script to build the kernel and generate a bootable image file.
-Or just use `cargo run`, which will automatically generate a binary image and boot it within `qemu`.
+Or just use `cargo run`, which will automatically generate a binary image and boot it within `qemu`. `cargo run` also supports some options:

+    cargo run --release         # build with optimizations, reduces binary size by ~10x cargo run -- -d             # launch in a debugger cargo run -- -n             # launch without a GUI cargo run --release -- -n   # recommended for running on os2 servers cargo run -dn               # recommended for debugging on os2 servers